When is Dancing on Ice 2020 on TV?

 “After conversations with the Dancing on Ice production team, H enquired as to the possibility of being paired with a male pro skater,” a supply informed The Solar.

-“Bosses at Dancing on Ice are absolutely supportive of a same-sex partnership, so this yr H shall be paired with Matt.
+“Bosses at Dancing on Ice are absolutely supportive of a same-sex partnership, so this 12 months H will probably be paired with Matt.

 “It’s a huge moment in TV history.
 A lot of viewers will be watching and the hope is it might set a trend.”